KJM-Code/ImageSorter/README.md

 * Schema 'imagesorter' will be created automatically.
 See [ImageSorter Instances](#config---separate-imagesorter-instances) if this is a separate instance.

-If using [HomeWeb](https://github.com/KJM-Code/Homeweb), use the provided `setup.py` file in your Homeweb/ folder.
+If using [HomeWeb](https://github.com/KJM-Code/Homeweb), use the provided `setup.py` file in your 'Homeweb/' folder.
 It will register the module, create the schema, and bind the database, etc

 If using your own flask server, put the module in the folder of your choice and import the blueprint list object, 'blueprints', from the 'base_settings.py' file and register all of them to your application.
 At this time this will include the Main blueprint, and the API blueprint.
 The API blueprint is still incomplete, but you're free to use it for the time being by enabling it in the config.

 By default the schema and database_binding are the same: 'imagesorter'.
-If changing the 'append_schema' config down below, it will be 'imagesorter_{append_schema}', with '{append_schema}' being the value you put in the parameter.
+If changing the ['append_schema'](#config---separate-imagesorter-instances) config down below, it will be 'imagesorter_{append_schema}', with '{append_schema}' being the value you put in the parameter.

 Example for registering the blueprints:
 ```python